PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > The tapestry shows serpentine creatures with feathered wings arranged in a circle, silver light emanating from their bodies.
 A dark, menacing presence looms in the background, shattered by a blinding silver radiance.

-Tapestry 3: The sealing of the Overlord
+Tapestry 3: The Sealing of the Overlord

->
+> The tapestry shows a circle of colorful dragons surrounding a large purple crystal with runic symbols on it, a dark figure wearing a hateful expression is being sucked into it.
+In the background, a desolate and war-worn landscape stretches to the horizon.

 Tapestry 3: The founding of the Church